-- (a) not accept cargo or mail for carriage on an aircraft engaged in commercial air transport operations unless the application of screening or other security controls is confirmed and accounted for by a regulated agent, or such consignments are subjected to screening by an entity approved by the Authority; - (b) protect the consignment from unlawful interference while it is in the custody of the aircraft operator, and that if there are grounds to suspect that the integrity of the consignment may be jeopardised, the said consignment is re-screened before being placed on board an aircraft; - (c) protect the consignment from unlawful interference while it is in the custody of the aircraft operator, and that if there are grounds to suspect that the integrity of the consignment may be jeopardised, the said consignment is re-screened before being placed on board an aircraft; - (d) COMAT and COMAIL are subjected to appropriate security controls prior to placement on board an aircraft engaged in commercial air transport operation; - (e) ensure that all consignments placed on board the aircraft are recorded on the aircraft manifest; - (f) ensure that enhanced security measures apply to high-risk cargo and mail to appropriately mitigate the threats associated with it; and - (g) ensure that transfer cargo and mail has been subjected to appropriate security controls and protected from unauthorized access prior to being loaded onto another aircraft engaged in commercial air transport operations unless the Authority has established a validation process and continuously implements procedures, in collaboration with the other Contracting State where appropriate, to ensure that such consignment has been screened at the point of origin and subsequently protected from unauthorized interference from the originating airport to the departing aircraft at the transfer point. - (2) The aircraft operator may delegate any of the functions under subregulation (1) to a regulated agent.
+- (a) not accept cargo or mail for carriage on an aircraft engaged in commercial air transport operations unless the application of screening or other security controls is confirmed and accounted for by a regulated agent, a known consignor, or an entity that is approved by the Authority.
+Cargo and mail which cannot be confirmed and accounted for by a regulated agent, a known consignor, or an entity that is approved by the Authority shall be subjected to screening; - (b) protect the consignment from unlawful interference while it is in the custody of the aircraft operator, and that if there are grounds to suspect that the integrity of the consignment may be jeopardised, the said consignment is re-screened before being placed on board an aircraft;

+- (c) protect the consignment from unlawful interference while it is in the custody of the aircraft operator, and that if there are grounds to suspect that the integrity of the consignment may be jeopardised, the said consignment is re-screened before being placed on board an aircraft; - (d) COMAT and COMAIL are subjected to appropriate security controls prior to placement on board an aircraft engaged in commercial air transport operation; - (e) ensure that all consignments placed on board the aircraft are recorded on the aircraft manifest; - (f) ensure that enhanced security measures apply to high-risk cargo and mail to appropriately mitigate the threats associated with it; and - (g) ensure that transfer cargo and mail is subjected to appropriate security controls and protected from unauthorized access prior to being loaded onto another aircraft engaged in commercial air transport operations unless the Authority has established a validation process and continuously implements procedures, in collaboration with the other Contracting State where appropriate, to ensure that such consignment has been screened at the point of origin and subsequently protected from unauthorized interference from the originating airport to the departing aircraft at the transfer point.

+(2) The aircraft operator may delegate any of the functions under subregulation (1) to a regulated agent.